 - Students applying for admission must provide official transcripts. - Applicants who have completed a master's or higher degree from a regionally accredited university may be admitted unconditionally.
-(No graduate admission test scores are required.)
 Official transcripts from all universities attended must be submitted, to include an official transcript showing completion of a master's or higher degree. - A bachelor's degree from a regionally accredited college or university is required.
 (Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admissions.) - Applicants must have achieved at least a 2.5 GPA in all undergraduate work or at least a 3.0 GPA on the last 30 semester hours. - 5.
-Official graduate admission exam results, i.e., GMAT [500 or above] or GRE [1050 or above in verbal and quantitative], or 294 or above on the revised GRE [verbal and quantitative]), must be on file (except for applicants with a previous master's or higher degree; see #2 above).
-Students who qualify for Honors Graduate Admission are not required to submit test scores.
-See "TROY Honors Admission" in the General Regulations section of the Graduate Catalog for additional information.
-Students who meet the following criteria may apply for a waiver of the MBA admission exam requirement: (1) an undergraduate degree in Business Administration or Account-

-- ing from a regionally accredited institution; (2) meet the GPA requirements for Unconditional Admission; and (3) provide documentation of three or more years of mid-level or higher professional management experience.
-Admission exam waivers will be reviewed on a case-by-case basis by the program director.
-The decision of the program director is final. - A letter of recommendation is required with all applications for the MBA program.
+A letter of recommendation is required with all applications for the MBA program.
 The individual's potential for success in the MBA program, his/her professional, managerial or administrative experience, as well as his/her written and oral communication skills must be addressed.

-- Students with a score of 499-400 on the GMAT or 1049-930 on the GRE (verbal and quantitative)/293-274 on the revised GRE (verbal and quantitative), and the overall 2.5 grade point average/3.0 GPA on the last 30 semester hours may be conditionally admitted to the MBA program. - After the student completes the first three 6000 level graduate courses with a "B" (3.0) or better average, the student will be granted unconditional admission. - After completing three graduate MBA courses, students not obtaining unconditional admission status will be dropped from the program for one calendar year, after which time the student must petition for readmission. - 4.
-A letter of recommendation is required with all applications for readmission to the MBA program.
+1. After the student completes the first three 6000 level graduate courses with a "B" (3.0) or better average, the student will be granted unconditional admission.

+- After completing three graduate MBA courses, students not obtaining unconditional admission status will be dropped from the program for one calendar year, after which time the student must petition for readmission. - A letter of recommendation is required with all applications for readmission to the MBA program.
 The letter should address the individual's potential for success in the MBA program as well as his/her written and oral communication skills.